Parity Sheaves and Smith Theory: Tate-parity sheaves

-The behavior of parity sheaves under this functor is studied in \cite[Section 2]{JMW1}.
-In the case of modular reduction $\zp \to \ff_p$, we write this functor as $\ff$.
-The authors prove the following: \begin{Prop}\cite[Prop.
-2.37]{JMW1} A complex $\F\in D^b_S(X;\zp)$ is $?$-even/odd/parity if and only if $\ff(\F)\in D^b_S(X;\ff)$ is. \end{Prop}
+The behavior of parity sheaves under change of base functors is studied in \cite[Section 2]{JMW1}.
+In the case of modular reduction $\bO\to\ff$, the following results are established. \begin{Prop} Let $?=*,!$.
+A complex $\F\in D^b_S(X;\bO)$ is $?$-even (resp. $?$-odd) if and only if $\ff(\F)\in D^b_S(X;\ff)$ is $?$-even (resp. $?$-odd). \end{Prop} This leads to a correspondence between parity sheaves with $\bO$- and $\ff$-coefficients: \begin{Prop} If $\mathcal{E}\in D^b(X;\bO)$ is a parity sheaf, then $\ff\mathcal{E}$ is a parity sheaf.
+In fact,